mimersql/MimerPy/doc/installationguide.rst

 .. note:: The error “Python.h: No such file or directory”, is solved by downloading the -dev package.

-The Mimer SQL C API is required.
+You need to install the Mimer SQL C API and have a Mimer SQL database server of version 11 or newer.

 .. note:: The error “mimerapi.h: No such file or directory”, is caused by Mimer SQL not being installed or a Mimer SQL version older than 11.

-You need to install the Mimer SQL C API and have a Mimer SQL database server of version 11 or newer.

 .. _sec-SQL-api: